JBinUP Review

 The Interface

-With USENET services increasing very rapidly in terms of retention times, there are plenty of good reasons to consider using it as a storage service.
-Remember, however, to encrypt anything you upload that needs to remain private and to use a provider that offers SSL so that you cannot be spied upon when you’re uploading.
+With USENET services rapidly increasing in terms of retention times, there are compelling reasons to consider using it as a storage solution.
+Always remember to encrypt any sensitive uploads and choose a provider that offers SSL to ensure your privacy during uploads.

 Alternatives to JBinUp